 Fortunately, being found not-guilty in a penal court doesn't mean you can't ask for compensation for the death of your loved one in a civil court.
 You only need to hire a law firm in St. Louis, Missouri or Illinois to file a wrongful death lawsuit for you.

-Where Can I Hire a Law Firm in Missouri?
+Where Can I Hire a St Louis Wrongful Death Lawyer?